 How Does Simplified Disclosure Affect Individuals' Mutual Fund Choices?John Beshears, James J. Choi, David Laibson, Brigitte C. Madrian

-NBER Working Paper No. 14859 We use an experiment to estimate the effect of the SEC’s Summary Prospectus, which simplifies mutual fund disclosure.
+NBER Working Paper No. 14859 We use an experiment to estimate the effect of the SEC's Summary Prospectus, which simplifies mutual fund disclosure.
 Our subjects chose an equity portfolio and a bond portfolio.
 Subjects received either statutory prospectuses or Summary Prospectuses.
 We find no evidence that the Summary Prospectus affects portfolio choices.
 Our experiment sheds new light on the scope of investor confusion about sales loads.
 Even with a one-month investment horizon, subjects do not avoid loads.
 Subjects are either confused about loads, overlook them, or believe their chosen portfolio has an annualized log return that is 24 percentage points higher than the load-minimizing portfolio.
-An NBER digest for this paper is available.
-The NBER Bulletin on Aging and Health provides summaries of publications like this.
+A non-technical summary of this paper is available in the July 2009 NBER Digest.

 You can sign up to receive the NBER Bulletin on Aging and Health by email.
-This paper is available as PDF (336 K) or via email.

 Contact Us